slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'You can't start the next chapter of your life if you keep re-reading the last one.'*

+> *'Death leaves a heartache no one can heal; love leaves a memory no one can steal.'*

+Life becomes very easy when you have studied the past to the extent that you have seen the recurring patterns.

 > *'There are years that ask questions and years that answer.' -- Zora Neale Hurston*

 > *'We are surrounded by story.' -- Alice McDermott*

 > *'History does not repeat, but it does rhyme.' -- Mark Twain*

+> *'The historian is not really interested in the unique, but in what is general in the unique.' -- Edward Carr*

+> *'There is no past or future.
+Using tenses to divide time is like making chalk marks on water.'*

 How memory works?
 People forget by decaying and giving them other stuff to remember.